shinokada/markdown-docs-as-pdf/README.md

 # PDF Documentation

-You can find all the docs in the [documents directory](https://github.com/shinokada/markdown-docs-as-pdf/tree/main/documents).
+You can find all the docs in the [pdf directory](https://github.com/shinokada/markdown-docs-as-pdf/tree/main/pdf).

 ## Available PDF